bastian129/BFW_Datensicherheit/README.md

 Please mind, that the code is only an example and not programmed to be save.
 Sorry for the german comments, but the lectures are in german language.

-Following examples are programmed in C#:
+You find following examples programmed in C#:
 - Symmetric Encryption
 - Asymmetric Encryption
 - Digital Signatures